Have you tried your hand at smoking cheese yet? If not, you're missing a lot!

 - Make sure to clean your cooking grates well, or put the cheese on wire racks.

 - Set up your grill or smoker for cold smoking with a 5” x 8” Maze cold smoker made by A-Maze-N Products.

 - In a gas grill, you’ll be setting the A-Maze-N cold smoker in the center of the grill, on the cooking grate.

 - In a kamado style grill, kettle grill, or drum smoker, clean out all the ash and unburned charcoal; the Maze will go in the firebox or charcoal basket area.
 Install the heat diffuser or smoking plate between the Maze and the cheese (if applicable).

 - In a cabinet style smoker, the Maze will go in the smoking chamber, just below the bottom grate.
 Put a pan of ice on the bottom grate directly above the Maze.

-- Fill the Maze with BBQr's Delight smoking pellets in the 1-pound bags and put it into your grill or smoker.
-(The 1-pound bags are 100% flavor species, with the exception of the specialty savory herb and Jack Daniel's varieties, which have oak added to ensure a quality burn.)
+- Fill the Maze with BBQr's Delight smoking pellets in the one-pound bags and put it into your grill or smoker.
+(The one-pound bags are 100% flavor species, with the exception of the specialty savory herb and Jack Daniel's varieties, which have oak added to ensure a quality burn.)

 - Hit the pellets with a blow torch (at each end of the maze) until the pellets continue burning after you remove the torch.
 You want to see a flame coming off the pellets, not just smoke.
 Let the pellets burn for 60–90 seconds, then blow out the flames.
 The pellets will continue to smolder.